sosedoff/weatherapp/README.md

 - Ruby 3.2
 - PostgreSQL (for persistent storage)
 - Redis (for caching and background job processing)
-- OpenWeather API key (for fetching weather data)
+- OpenWeather API key (for fetching weather data).
+Example key is provided.

 Workflow and Code overview is located in [NOTES.md](/NOTES.md)